Teardrop Breast Implants: What to Consider?

 Proportion

-Take into account your natural breast tissue: Your natural breast tissue will play a role in choosing the right size and shape of breast implants.
+Take into account your natural breast tissue: Your natural breast tissue will play a key role in choosing the right size and shape breast implants.
 If you have less natural breast tissue you may want to consider smaller implants, but if you have more natural breast tissue you may be able to consider larger implants.

 Consider the shape of the implant: There are different shapes of breast implants, including teardrop and round.

-Personal Life and Goals
+Personal Life and Surgery Goals

 Consider your lifestyle and activities: If you are active and participate in sports or other physical activities, you may want to choose a size and shape that will not interfere with your mobility or comfort.